Back to Work

 But in a search that she called “both frustrating and illuminating,” Travis discovered that most books painted working mothers in a negative light, focusing on how children could cope without their mother present during the day, as if the mother’s job was a detriment.
 Travis says she even found a few books where the working mother was a witch, as opposed to having a real-life job.

 The experience stayed with her as her daughters grew, and as she witnessed her USF law students balancing school and eventual careers with motherhood.
 So she decided to write a book of her own to change the narrative.

 Changing the conversation

-Travis’ picture book, My Mom Has Two Jobs, published in July 2018, depicts how moms care for their children while also making the world a better place through their careers.
+Travis’ picture book, My Mom Has Two Jobs, published in July 2018 and recipient of a 2019 Independent Publisher Book Award, depicts how moms care for their children while also making the world a better place through their careers.
 The book features a range of occupations, such as doctors, engineers, police officers, secretaries, and waitresses, as well as diverse ethnicities.

 “As a lawyer and law professor, I believe that the law is a very powerful tool in advancing women’s equality, but I realized that I need to get to children before our stereotypes about working moms are fully established and start disrupting that,” Travis said.

 From her own experience and research, Travis knows that working moms are more likely to be passed over for promotions or seen as less competent by colleagues at work.
 Outside the office, they deal with guilt for how they balance work and motherhood, as well as perceived judgment from people who think they should be with their children full time.

 Supporting other working moms

 In the law school, Travis is an adviser to the Parents and Advocates Law Student Association (PALSA), a group that aims to make law student parents and their children feel welcome on campus and promote parental/familial rights and support.